dhanasekarp03/RISCV/README.md

              Figure : RISCv PROCESSOR THAT PERFORMS ADD, SUB, LOGICAL OR, LOGICAL AND, XOR, SET LESS THAN

+This design divides the processor's operation into distinct cycles:

 Fetch Cycle:
 The Program Counter (PC) fetches the next instruction's memory address.